 OUR Legacy is YOUR Legacy

 We often talk about us all producing this legacy, one we are duty bound to deliver to the next generation.
-There are a lot of people who share the ownership of this legacy including our volunteers, an aspiring KindaVillage development community and a committed team at the Missing Kind charity.
+There are a lot of people who share the ownership of this legacy including our volunteers, an aspiring KindaVillage and KindaMovement development community and a committed team at the Missing Kind charity.